Skiing Ability: (Level)

 AIARE Avalanche Level 1

 Students must be able to travel in avalanche terrain.
-This can be done using skis or snowshoes.
+This can be done using skis, splitboard or snowboard with snowshoes (see prerequisites below).
 Please familiarize yourself with the following resources as they will help prepare you for the topics discussed in the course.

 An AIARE Level 1 Certificate will be awarded upon completion.